 4. CONCLUSION

 Frontline demonstration programme was effective changing of farmers towards the adoption of production technology.
 Most of the farmers became aware about recommended production practices of Banana after conducting the frontline demonstration on farmers field.
 More number of farmers were found to increased in adoption per cent of soil sample analysis from Banana plot, Selection of suckers and treatment and Sucker Management as compared to farmers practices.
-Yield of Banana, net return and B:C ratio were found to increased in demonstrated plot as compared to farmers practice.
+Yield of Banana, net return and B:C ratio were found to increase in demonstrated plot as compared to farmers practice.
 The adoption of different package of practices even though after FLD programme, which shows positive impact of FLD on adoption of demonstrated technology.
 The concept of Frontline demonstration may be applied to all farmer categories including progressive farmers for speedy and wider dissemination of the recommended practices to other members of the farming community.

 COMPETING INTERESTS